EIIS Investments Opportunities

 There are some rules and requirements:

-- A absolute minimum period of four years.
+- An absolute minimum period of four years.

 - Not subject to the High Earners Restrictions